rvmey/triggercmd-docs/SmartHomeGoogle.md

 # Troubleshooting

-If your [virtual switches](./SmartHomeSwitches.md) are offline, rename them to bring them back online.
+If your [virtual switches](./SmartHomeSwitches.md) are offline, change the "Device type" to lights, then change it back to Switch again.